Skip to content

 • NativeAsyncIOScheduler for environments that already own the event loop.

-• Built-in triggers for one-off work, recurring intervals, cron expressions, combinations, and shutdown hooks.
+• Built-in triggers for one time work, recurring intervals, cron expressions, combinations, and shutdown hooks.

 • Multiple persistence options for local development and production deployments.